deep-learning-security/deep-learning-security.github.io/index.md

 For more information and future announcements in deep learning and security, [sign up on the mailing list](https://groups.google.com/d/forum/deep-learning-security).

-If you're interested, do head over to our [registration page](http://sgcsc.sg/event-2017-12-cybercamp.html) to register for the event.

 # Co-chairs

 <div class="instructors">